cerealkella/btw_i_use_arch/README.rst

 Arch-based system.
 If performing a clean install - ALWAYS RUN PACMAN SYSTEM UPDATES FIRST!
-Disclaimer: I have built precisely one Arch system and spend the majority of my time using Manjaro variants, which suit my needs nicely.
+Disclaimer: I have built precisely one Arch system and spend the majority of my time using Manjaro KDE, which suits my needs nicely.
 I like Arch!
 But I think I might actually prefer Manjaro.
 This package works equally well for either distro.